 Urinary Tract Inflammation

-This is the #1 reason (by far) that cats urinate (or defecate) outside their litter box.
-They go to urinate in their box and it hurts, so they associate that box with causing their pain and stop using it.
-Urinating outside the box is the only way that your cat has to tell you something is wrong.
+Urinary tract inflammation is the #1 reason (by far) that cats urinate (or defecate) outside their litter box.
+If they try to urinate in their box and it hurts, they associate that box with causing their pain and stop using it.
+Urinating outside the box may be the only way that your cat has to tell you something is wrong.
 You will generally not see blood in the urine until the problem is extremely advanced.
-Causes of urinary tract inflammation include infection, stones, crystals, and stress.
+Most cases of inflammation in younger cats are Feline Idiopathic Cystitis (FIC), which means the specific cause is unknown, although stress can be involved.
+Other causes of urinary tract inflammation include infection, stones, and crystals.

 If you see your cat straining to urinate, frequently going to the box with no urine coming out, or crying when they urinate, this is an EMERGENCY!
 Urinary blockage is a life-threatening problem that can result from a urinary tract infection.
 This happens when crystals, stones, or pus block up the end of the urethra, and urine is trapped in the bladder.
-This condition can kill a cat within a day or two.
+This condition can kill a cat if not corrected immediately.
 If treatment is not initiated promptly, pressure and toxins from the trapped urine can also create permanent damage in the kidneys.

 Other medical conditions